Quick Answer

 3. Systematic Approach

-Learn one Madd type at a time
+- Learn one Madd type at a time — master Madd Asli before moving to Madd Fari

 4. Regular Assessment